WSM-FM

 WSM-FM (95.5 MHz) is a radio station in Nashville, Tennessee.
 It broadcasts a country music format, with an emphasis on recordings released since the 1990s.

-From 1968 to 2008, WSM-FM was the sister of the clear-channel WSM.
-The station is now owned by Cumulus Media and no longer has any organizational relation to the AM.
-A transmitter site is co-located with the station's former television partner WSMV in West Nashville, and its studios are located in Nashville's Music Row district.
+From 1967 until it was sold to Cumulus Media in 2003, WSM-FM was the sister of the clear-channel WSM (650 AM).
+Following the expiration of a subsequent five-year joint sales agreement with WSM in 2008, the two stations have had no further relationship.
+WSM-FM was also the sister to WSM-TV until the latter was sold in 1981 and became WSMV-TV.
+WSM-FM's transmitter remains at the WSMV-TV site in West Nashville; its studios are located in Nashville's Music Row district.

 History

-WSM-FM began broadcasting on 1 November 1962 as WLWM, owned by C. Webber Parrish (d/b/a Barlane Broadcasting Corporation), a local Nashville businessman.
+WSM-FM began broadcasting on November 1, 1962, as WLWM, owned by C. Webber Parrish (d/b/a Barlane Broadcasting Corporation), a local Nashville businessman.

-In late 1967 ownership of the station was transferred to WSM, Inc., a subsidiary of The National Life and Accident Insurance Company, owners of WSM (AM), and the next year the station's call letters were changed to WSM-FM.
+In late 1967 ownership of the station was transferred to WSM, Inc., a subsidiary of The National Life and Accident Insurance Company, owners of WSM (AM), and the station's callsign was officially changed to WSM-FM on November 6, 1968.
 This marked the return of the WSM-FM call sign after an absence of 17 years.
 In 1941, National Life had established the first fully licensed commercial FM station in the United States.
 Initially known as W47NV.
 This original WSM-FM was shut down in 1951 and its license returned to the FCC.

 After a short period of simulcasting the AM station, beginning in 1969 WSM-FM returned to the easy listening format previously aired by WLWM.

-"SM95", 1976–1983
+"SM95" (1976–1983)

-In 1976, National Life changed WSM-FM (despite some management misgivings) to a soft-rock playlist that was very broad by today's standards; during those years, the station adopted the branding "SM95".
+In 1976, National Life changed WSM-FM to a soft rock playlist, branding the station "SM95".

-In demographics, the station went after an audience of people in their twenties and thirties who, obviously enough, wanted something more musically interesting than easy listening but disliked the harder and louder rock that was becoming popular among teenagers then.
-SM95 was one of the few outlets in the nation for up-and-coming singer-songwriters to get airplay without having a smash record elsewhere; some of the artists were in fact Nashville-based, reflecting the growth in non-country artists recording there.
-One might consider the moderately eclectic format a forerunner of the "Adult album alternative" playlists that achieved some success years later, beginning in the 1990s.

-Former SM95 disc jockey Nick Archer operated a Live 365 internet-only streaming re-creation of the station's format (featuring the original station IDs and jingles) from November 2001 until February 2008, almost as long as the original broadcast station's run.
-Archer attempted it again in 2014, mixing in newer music, but it was not as successful.